-Through the Garo Hills, two mountain ranges pass, called the Arabella range and the Tura range, which forms the great Balpakram valley in between.
-From the Tura peak one can get an amazing view of the sunset at 1,400m and its peak can be reached by a 5km trek, by hiking or rock climbing.
+Through the Garo Hills, two mountain ranges pass, called the Arabella Range and the Tura Range, which forms the great Balpakram Valley in between.
+Balpakram area is considered to be sacred for the Garo community due to their belief that the spirits of the dead sojourn here.
 The Nokrek Peak is the highest point in the Garo Hills, which is covered by a thick film of lush forest.
-Flora and fauna is in plenty in the hills.
-The Nokrek National Park
+The hills are also decked with splendid waterfalls, enriching the environmental coherence of the place.

 Divisions of Garo Hills

 The Garo Hills have an area of approximately 8,000 sq.
 Kms which forms the western part of Meghalaya.
 Garo Hills comprises 5 districts; North Garo Hills, East Garo Hills, West Garo Hills, South Garo Hills and South-West Garo Hills.
 West Garo Hills is one of the largest districts of Meghalaya located in the western part of the state.
 Tura is the largest town having a population of 70,000.

 Tribes of Garo Hills

 The Garo Hills are mostly dominated by the tribes known as Garos.
 The Garos call themselves Achik-mande.
 In the Garo language Achik means ‘Hills’ and mande means ‘Man’.
 So, Achik-mande means the Hills people.